scottyab/rootbeer/README.md

 ## Disclaimer and limitations!

-We love root! both [Scott](https://github.com/scottyab) and [Mat](https://github.com/stealthcopter) (the main contributors) use rooted devices.
-But we appreciate sometimes you might want to have a indication your app is running on a rooted handset.
-Plus we wanted to see if we could beat the root cloakers.
-So that's what this library gives you, an *indication* of root.
+We love root! both [Scott](https://github.com/scottyab) and [Mat](https://github.com/stealthcopter) (the creators) own and use rooted devices (albeit not as daily driver).
+However we appreciate it can be useful to have an indication your app is running on a rooted device.
+Plus as hackday style project we wanted to see if we could beat the root cloakers at the time in 2015.

-Remember **root==god**, so there's no 100% way to check for root.
+Remember **root==god**, so there's no 100% guaranteed way to check for root! treat this as an *indication* of root.

 <img src="./art/rootbeerjesus.png" width=200 />

 ### Root cloakers

-We've tested the Rootbeer lib and it shows an indication of root when testing with the following root cloak apps.
-However Rootbeer is defeated when using a combination of the root cloakers activated at the same time.
+In **2015** we successfully tested Rootbeer and it flagged an indication of root when testing with the following root cloak apps.
+However Rootbeer was defeated when using a combination of the root cloakers activated at the same time.

 Tested cloakers: